Annual Meeting Sessions and Events

 Luncheon Gathering

-Attendees are encouraged to gather in community during the luncheon hour to renew existing and establish new connections with fellow music executives.
-For those who are attending the NASM Annual Meeting for the first time, this break provides an opportunity to meet and get to know fellow music administrators.
+Attendees are encouraged to purchase lunch from available outlets and gather in community to renew existing and establish new connections with colleagues.
+For those who are attending the NASM Annual Meeting for the first time, this break provides an opportunity to meet and get to know fellow music executives.

 Executive Committee Luncheon Meeting